mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/programmers-guide-main.md

 ---

-This section of the ASNA DataGate Component Suite documentation contains the basics to assist you in using DCS.
+This section of the ASNA DataGate Component Suite documentation contains the basics to assist you in using DG.

 ## In This Section

 [Introduction](introduction-main.html)
-: Describes an overview of DataGate Component Suite and how to access the DCS Assembly.
+: Describes an overview of DataGate Component Suite and how to access the DG Assembly.

 [Connecting To/From a Database](connectingtoa-database-main.html)